-Prof. Biskub joined Panel three: “Harnessing globalisation” and took part in the Moderated debate with participants on how the EU should realign its policies to make the most of globalisation.
+Prof. Biskub joined Panel three: “Harnessing globalization” and took part in the Moderated debate with participants on how the EU should realign its policies to make the most of globalization.

 “EULP” Project staff express deep gratitude to BICO 2017 organizers for the perfect conference organization and for providing a lot of helpful information for running Jean Monnet project at our University.

 - EUROPEAN UNION LANGUAGE POLICY

 - Jean Monnet Module: Regional, Minority, and Other EU Languages

 - Jean Monnet Module: Languages of Education and Research

 - Monnet Module: Languages for Growth and Jobs

 - Effective Cross-Cultural Communication and Political Correctness

 - “EU Public webpages” and “Democracy, Dialogue and Debate”